adopted-ember-addons/ember-infinity/README.md

 {{infinity-loader infinityModel=model}}
 ```

-Now, whenever the `infinity-loader` component is in view, it will send an action to the route.
-This method uses action bubbling, which may not be the preferred way of passing data around your application.
-See [Closure Actions](#ClosureActions).
+In both cases, whenever the `infinity-loader` component is in view, we will fetch the next page for you.

-When the new records are loaded, they will automatically be pushed into the Model array.

 Lastly, by default, `ember-infinity` expects the server response to contain something about how many total pages it can expect to fetch. `ember-infinity` defaults to looking for something like `meta: { total_pages: 20 }` in your response.
 See [Advanced Usage](#AdvancedUsage).

 ### Closure Actions<a name="ClosureActions"></a>

 If you want to use closure actions with `ember-infinity` and the `infinity-loader` component, you need to be a little bit more explicit.
-No more secret bubbling of an `infinityLoad` action up to your route.
-This is how your code will look like with controller actions.
+Generally you should let the infinity service handle fetching records for you, but if you have a special case, this is how you would do it:

 See the Ember docs on passing actions to components [here](https://guides.emberjs.com/v3.0.0/components/triggering-changes-with-actions/#toc_passing-the-action-to-the-component).